xdebug/vscode-php-debug/README.md

 The extension is written in TypeScript.
 You can compile it through `npm run build`. `npm run watch` enables incremental compilation.

 Tests are written with Mocha and can be run with `npm test`.
-The tests are run in CI on Linux, macOS and Windows against multiple PHP and XDebug versions.
+The tests are run in CI on Linux, macOS and Windows against multiple PHP and Xdebug versions.